ARE EXPECTED TO USE THIS THESIS AS A GUIDE; HOWEVER,

 Stress at work is a relatively new phenomenon of modern

-the last century and it is still changing at whirlwind
+drastic changes over the last century and it is still

-speed.
-They have touched almost all professions, starting
+changing at whirlwind speed.
+They have touched almost

-have less control over their work situation.
-However,
+hierarchies because they have less control over their

 Most research findings suggest that when an individual